Mylotarg Side Effects

 Generic Name: gemtuzumab

-Note: This page contains information about the side effects of gemtuzumab.
-Some of the dosage forms included on this document may not apply to the brand name Mylotarg.
+Note: This document contains side effect information about gemtuzumab.
+Some of the dosage forms listed on this page may not apply to the brand name Mylotarg.

 Applies to gemtuzumab: intravenous powder for injection